Building a Veneer House

 Dear readers, this article is the continuation of our article, House brick base continues, and because it is more advanced, it cannot be said that it is a DIY article for a beginner, because what we are going to describe here is a lot more advanced than that.
 Anyhow, this is how we were building houses during the seventies here in Australia.
-We should say here that most of those houses were built using plain common sense, of course we are still building them today in the same way, and they will be built for a long time in some part of the world, where blocks of land are subdivided just to build standalone houses, but today even this way of building is becoming old fashion, especially if you are building in a city, where building anything is becoming very specialized, so, if you build anything that needs approval from the local authorities you need a builder an architect and an engineer, or at least you should be a good tradesman and know how to read their plans, than you might be able to build a small house, by yourself.
+We should say here that most of those houses were built using plain common sense, of course, we are still building them today in the same way, and they will be built for a long time in some part of the world, where blocks of land are subdivided just to build standalone houses, but today even this way of building is becoming old fashion, especially if you are building in a city, where standalone houses are on the way out, because the land costs too much to build a single house on it.
+So, we build larger building, and anything is becoming very specialized, so, if you build anything that needs approval from the local authorities you need a builder an architect and an engineer, or at least you should be a good tradesman and know how to read their plans, than you might be able to build a small house, by yourself.

 Anyhow, this article is for those people that would like to know a bit more what sort of problems one may encounter, while building a brick-veneer house or even a solid cavity brick house, and how to avoid these building problems, in other words this article could be helpful for the owner-builder that just would like to know a bit more to feel that security that he needs while building his own small house.

-So, now that we have built this imaginary brick base in our the previous article, “house brick base continues”, we have the option of using this same style of brick base in a few ways, because this base could be used to build a timber house on the top of it, or it could be used to build a brick veneer house as well, what this means is that we can build brick around the timber frame of the house, so that the house looks like a brick house, but in reality it is both, so, let us see what is the difference and if it affects anything.
+So, now that we have built this imaginary brick base in our previous article, “house brick base continues”, we have the option of using this same style of brick base in a few ways, because this base could be used to build a timber house on the top of it, or it could be used to build a brick veneer house as well, what this means is that we can use timber claddings to finish the house outside, or we can use bricks on the outside walls, attached to the timber frame of the house, so that the house looks like a brick house, but in reality it is both, so, let us see what is the difference and if it affects anything.

-Of course, one should start the house knowing what it is going to be from the start, and this is one reason why we need a plan, you see we need a plan because we need to know the measurement from the start, because anything we change later is going to affect the measurement, but anyhow the ways of building is almost the same, accept that the bricks take more space than if the house outside is finished with timber claddings, therefore this would affect the remaining floor space in the house, but apart from that there is no much difference in building the brick base.
+Here, we need to say that we must know from the start, what sort of house is going to be built, this is the reason why we need a plan, you see we need a plan because we need to know the measurement from the start, because anything we change later is going to affect the measurement, but anyhow the ways of building is almost the same, accept that the bricks take more space than if the house outside is finished with timber claddings, therefore, this would affect the remaining floor space in the house, but apart from that there is no much difference in building the brick base.

 Brick base and timber frame